-- 3 Clear the Enable Graphics Printing for this Printer check box.
-This setting is specific to the printer and overrides the global setting. - 4 Select the Show Native Printer Fonts Only check box.
-This is a temporary filter and must be selected each time you access this window to change a font. - 5 In the Normal Font Name field, select 10 CPI Draft, 10 CPI Courier (not Courier New), or any font other than Default. - 6 In the Normal Font Size field (to match the font selected in the Normal Font Name field), select 10. - 7 In the Compressed Font Name field, select a font based on the following information. - o If you are using 8.5- x 11-inch paper on a standard-carriage printer, or 8.5- x 11-inch paper on a wide-carriage printer, select 17 CPI Draft, 17 CPI Courier (not Courier New), or any font other than Default. - o If you are using 11- x 14-inch paper, select a value between 10 and 15 (this setting may vary, depending on which printer driver you are using). - 8 Click Accept.
+- Select Library Master > Setup > Printer Preferences. - 2.
+In the Printer Preferences window, select the dot-matrix printer from the printer list. - Clear the Enable Graphics Printing for this Printer check box.
+This setting is specific to the printer and overrides the global setting. - 4.
+Select the Show Native Printer Fonts Only check box.
+This is a temporary filter and must be selected each time you access this window to change a font. - 5.
+In the Normal Font Name field, select 10 CPI Draft, 10 CPI Courier (not Courier New), or any font other than Default. - 6.
+In the Normal Font Size field (to match the font selected in the Normal Font Name field), select 10. - 7.
+In the Compressed Font Name field, select a font based on the following: - If you are using 8.5- x 11-inch paper on a standard-carriage printer, or 8.5- x 11-inch paper on a wide-carriage printer, select 17 CPI Draft, 17 CPI Courier (not Courier New), or any font other than Default. - If you are using 11- x 14-inch paper, select a value between 10 and 15 (this setting may vary, depending on which printer driver you are using). - 8.
+Click Accept.